pierre-vigier/Perl6-Math-Matrix/README.md

 Matrices are readonly - operations and functions do create new matrix objects.
 All methods return readonly data or deep clones - also the constructor does a deep clone of provided data.
 In that sense the library is thread safe.

 All computation heavy properties will be calculated lazily and will be cached.
-Acceptable export tags are:

-  * :MANDATORY (nothing is exported)

-  * :DEFAULT (same as no tag, most ops will be exported)

-  * :MM (only MM op exported)

-  * :ALL

 METHODS
 =======